carlearn/carlearn.github.io/_posts/2021-06-20-movie_industry_analysis.markdown

 ## Future Work

 The analysis is based on the movie data on TMDb and IMDb for the period between 2010 and 2019 (i.e. pre-pandemic).
 However, the pandemic has changed the movie industry and especially the movie viewing habits of audience.
-A new studio will face many challenges:
+A new studio will face the following challenges:

 **1. Data source:**